 Ngati Mutunga; doctor, military leader, health administrator, politician, anthropologist, museum director

-This biography was written by M. P. K. Sorrenson and was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in May, 2002.
+This biography, written by M. P. K. Sorrenson, was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in May, 2002.

 Peter Buck claimed to have been born in 1880, but a more likely date is sometime in October 1877 as recorded in his primary school register.
 For most of his life he believed that Ngarongo-ki-tua was his natural mother.
 She had married Peter's father, William Henry Buck, at Urenui, Taranaki, in the early 1870s.
 But their marriage was childless and, in accordance with Maori custom, a near relative, Rina, came into the household to provide William Buck with a child.
 Rina died soon after Peter was born so he was nurtured by Ngarongo.

 Throughout his life Peter Henry Buck regarded his Maori and Pakeha ancestry as equally important.
 His Maori descent was from Ngati Mutunga, many of whom had recently returned to Taranaki from the Chatham Islands.
 In later life the name of Te Rangi Hiroa, Ngarongo's uncle and an earlier illustrious ancestor, was conferred on him by his elders; he used it as a pen-name.
 Buck sometimes described his Pakeha ancestors as Irish; his family was descended from Protestant English migrants to Ireland.
 His father, born in County Galway, came to New Zealand in 1862 via the Australian goldfields and tried his luck as a digger in Westland and Thames, while also serving in the Armed Constabulary.
 He had been discharged by 1871 and settled at Urenui.